top of page

 “Stacy worked as a waitress.
 When not teaching, I would do odd jobs in the pub.
 At the end of each day, we sat around and chatted, enjoying each other’s company.”

 “Finally, shared a common space.
 We lived in a studio on the second floor of the pub.
-Convenient and we worked and ate in the cafe.
+Convenient, and we worked and ate in the cafe.
 Room and board.
 No rent, room and meals exchanged for work.”

 “Then.”

-Life, compared to most folks, was tolerable.
-We made due.
+“Life, compared to most folks, was tolerable.
+We made do.”

 “Susan was the vivacious one, like her mom, while Sandra, two years younger, introspective.
 Both average, strawberry blond hair, brown eyes, pleasant to be around, capable of interacting with peers and adults.
 Eleven and thirteen years old when they went missing, kidnapped.
 That makes them… fourteen and sixteen.
 We did our best to isolate them from the craziness in the world.”

 Images formed as I tried to picture them now, older, but unable.
-Their voices have faded.
+Their voices had faded.
 “The last contact was when you all found me down the road, rescued me, at the old PCC site.”

 “What did you find that night…?”
 Cord probed.

-“The room trashed, my wife bruised/beaten…dead, and the girls gone.”
+“The room trashed, my wife bruised, beaten…dead, and the girls gone.”

 I hated this, recalling sounds and images.